 Whoever this “all” is - “He died for ALL” - and what it means by the following phrase “then were all dead”, this same “all” is characterized by several other descriptions in the following verses.
 We read in verse 17 “Therefore if any man be in Christ, he is a new creature: old things have passed away; behold, ALL THINGS are become new.”

-This is a positional truth of who we are in Christ.
+This is a positional truth of all of us who are in Christ.
 In our practical walk, there is not one of us who can honestly say that “all things are become new”.
 We still have indwelling sin and the battle will continue till the day of our deaths or until the Lord descends from heaven with a shout and gathers us together unto Himself.

 This same group of people have already been reconciled to God.
 “And all things are of God who HATH RECONCILED US TO HIMSELF by Jesus Christ”